 It must be noted here, that such copying and borrowing of ideas was actually encouraged by the trials commission (and the whole Soviet ideology), as all intellectual property in USSR was considered to be property of ‘the people’, or the state.
 Thus, any state-owned intellectual property could (and must) have been used to the benefit of the people / the state by anyone.
 And creating a new, most effective assault rifle for the victorious Soviet army was certainly on the top of the list of things, beneficial for the Soviet state at the time.

 After extensive tests, conducted in December 1947 – January 1948, which included slightly improved Dementiev KB-P-410, Bulkin TKB-415 and all-new Kalashnikov AK-47 rifles, results were somewhat inconclusive.
-The AK-47 was found to be most durable and reliable out of three contestants, but it also dragged behind the other two in the accuracy department, especially in full automatic (which was, and still is considered the primary mode of fire for assault rifle in Russia).
+The AK-47 was found to be most durable and reliable out of three contestants, but it also dragged behind the other two in the accuracy department in full automatic (which was, and still is considered the primary mode of fire for assault rifle in Russia).
 In fact, the only weapon that fulfilled accuracy requirements was the Bulkin AB-47 / TKB-415, but it had certain problems with parts durability.
-After lengthy discussion, trials commission finally decided that the better is the enemy of the good, and it is advisable to have not-so accurate but reliable weapon now, rather than to wait indefinitely for accurate-and -reliable weapon in the future.
-This decision ultimately lead commission to recommend AK-47 for troops trials in November, 1947.
-It was decided that the production of the new weapon must be commenced at Izhevsk arms plant (now Izhevsk Machine building Plant or IzhMash in short).
-Kalashnikov has moved from Kovrov to Izhevsk to help with production of the new weapon, which commenced in mid-1948.
+After lengthy discussion, trials commission finally decided that the better is the enemy of the good, and it is advisable to have not-so accurate but reliable weapon now, rather than to wait indefinitely for accurate and reliable weapon in the future.
+This decision ultimately led commission to recommend AK-47 for troops trials in November, 1947.
+It was decided that the production of the new weapon must be commenced at Izhevsk factory #524.
+Early in 1948 Kalashnikov has moved from Kovrov to Izhevsk to help with production of the new weapon, which commenced in mid-1948.
 Official adoption followed late in 1949, with standard nomenclature being ‘7.62mm avtomat Kalashnikova AK’ (7.62mm automatic carbine Kalashnikov).
-At the same time, a folding buttstock version was adopted for airborne units use, as ‘7.62mm avtomat Kalashnikova skladnoy AKS’ (7.62mm automatic carbine Kalashnikov, folding).
+At the same time, a folding buttstock version was adopted for airborne units use, as ‘7.62mm avtomat Kalashnikova with metallic butt’.

 It must be noted that the original design of the receiver, which was assembled from stamped steel ‘box’ with large machined steel insert pinned at the front, caused a lot of troubles at factory.
 The technology (equipment and labor) level of the time resulted in extremely high percentage of rejected receivers due to misformed walls, improper pinning of parts, bad geometry etc. After critical revision of the process at the factory it was calculated that it will be more economically feasible to return to the ‘old-school’ machined receivers.
 New, machined receiver was designed by one of factory’s staff designers, and after approval by military, it was put into production at IzhMash in 1951, under the same basic designation.